 Common Pitfalls In Tracking Metrics

-Even with great tools, it’s easy to fall into traps when using HR metrics.
+Even with solid software, it’s easy to slip up when tracking HR metrics.
 Companies often make mistakes such as:

 Tracking Too Many Metrics.
 More data is not always better.
 As one HR expert warns, “If you keep tracking everything, you might end up learning nothing”.
-Focus on a few metrics that align with strategic goals; avoid drowning in trivial KPIs.
+Stick to tracking a few key numbers that actually matter; the rest is just noise.

 Metrics Not Linked to Business Goals.
 HR’s value comes from tying people’s metrics to outcomes.
 One study notes HR has become a strategic partner, so metrics must reflect business objectives.